feitian124/migrate-helper/README.md

 ## supported

-- Equals
-- IsNil
+- Equals, DeepEquals
+- IsNil, NotNil, IsTrue, IsFalse
-- Greater
+- Greater, GreaterEqual, LessEqual
-- Less
+- HasLen

 ...

 see tests for full list.

+## known issue

+- Assert with `Commentf` not support yet
+- Assert with multiline string as param not support yet